wp-plugins/wp-helpers/readme.txt

 * Remove the Admin color scheme option from the User Profiles.
 * Remove AIM, Yahoo IM, Jabber/Google Talk.

+**Site Visitors**
+* Put your site into Maintenance Mode.
+* Create a Private website.
+* Redirect vistors to the home page after login.
+* Display an notice to your users in the admin or on the front of your site.

 **System Information**
 * Server Environment.